well1791/belief-systems/chapters/chapter01.md

   * We can be part of a system without eve knowing about it.
   * Systems could be built one upon another.

 Next, let's connect the dots.
-We depend on our perceptions in order to associate reality, now it's thanks to perception that we can discover existing systems, also, if we were to create a new system, it's thanks to perception that we can share information through communication.
-But, the problem of communication may involve ambiguity, for those cases it's important to assess if we're understanding what the sender is intentionally trying to transmit.
-Now, assuming that we were understading correctly then, we could test that knowledge using interaction based on the expected results that the same knowledge propose as valid.
-If we don't assess our knowledge we could fall into the trap of believing things that real but invalid or worse, believe things that are not real.
+We depend on our perceptions to associate reality, now it's thanks to "perception" that we can discover existing systems, also, if we were to create a new system, it's thanks to "perception" too that we can communicate with each other.
+But, the problem of communication may involve ambiguity, for those cases, it's important to assess if we're understanding what the sender is intentionally trying to transmit.
+Now, assuming that we were understanding correctly then, we could test that knowledge using interaction based on the expected results that the same knowledge proposes as valid.
+If we don't assess our knowledge we could fall into the trap of believing things that could be real but invalid, or even worse believe in unreal things.

 > A belief system is a systematic set of beliefs that defines a world view of reality.

 Before we close this chapter, here is a question for you.
-Have you ever tought what would happen if you take two words from two different belief systems and use them together without realizing it?
-Think of the answer as trying to mix oil and water, it simple won't make sense.
-This is what happens most of the times when two people have a debate from different perspectives, both assume the same definitions of words for both sides and that is a bad assumption.
-My observation on this matter is that, if two belief systems overlaps in definitions, we must always stick to one belief system entirely and reject the other, otherwise, we will end up with a broken belief system; which means: a broken world view of reality.
+Have you ever thought about what would happen if you take two words from two different belief systems and use them together without realizing it?
+Think of the answer as the result of trying to mix oil and water, it simply won't make sense.
+This is what happens most of the time when two people have a debate from different perspectives, both assume the same definitions of words for both sides and that is a bad assumption.
+My observation on this matter is that, if two belief systems overlap in definitions, we must always stick entirely to one belief system and reject the other, otherwise, we will end up with a broken belief system; or in other words is a broken world view of reality, which may explain the big issues of society nowadays.

-Here is an example of a broken system:
+The legal age is a good example of a broken system.
+In Ecuador, the legal age for anyone to be considered an adult and responsible for adulthood is 18 years old.

 [Chapter 02 - How do we develop a belief system?](chapter02.md#how-do-we-develop-a-belief-system)